Our Day Will Come: Frankie Valli version

 American singer Frankie Valli recorded and released "Our Day Will Come" in 1975.
 His rendition features Patti Austin on accompanying vocals.
 Cash Box said that "minimum use of strings on top as the artist’s cutting sound and super-fine alto sax provides that icing that balances out the broad bottom indigenous to disco dance depots."

-Valli's version reached #11 on the US Billboard Hot 100 and spent two weeks at #2 on the Adult Contemporary chart.
-Internationally, it also reached the #30 in Canada.
+Valli's version reached No. 11 on the US Billboard Hot 100 and spent two weeks at No. 2 on the Adult Contemporary chart.
+Internationally, it also reached the No. 30 in Canada.

 Record World called it "one of [Valli's] uniquely patented vocal workouts."